How many people died at Woodstock 99? Deaths, injuries, Trench Mouth and more explained

-When most people hear the term Woodstock they envision the peace and love spirit that defined the original 1969 festival.
-Yet sadly this didn't turn out to be the case for Woodstock's third and final (opens in new tab) outing - Woodstock 99 - taking place during a now infamous July weekend at a former air force base in Rome, New York.
+When most people hear the term 'Woodstock' they envision the peace and love spirit that defined the original 1969 festival.
+But those who know how many Woodstocks there were will know this didn't turn out to be the case for Woodstock's third and final outing - Woodstock 99 - taking place during a now infamous July weekend at a former air force base in Rome, New York.

-Widespread carnage and human casualty ensued, with multiple lawsuits filed in the aftermath - and it's this that forms the basis of new Netflix documentary Trainwreck: Woodstock 99 released this August.
-It's predicted to be just as big a hit as fellow Netflix docu-series The Most Hated Man on the Internet telling the story of revenge porn criminal Hunter Moore (opens in new tab) - and Charlotte Laws (opens in new tab), the woman who helped bring him down.
-Plus new documentary Sins of our Mother tells the story of Lori Vallow Daybell (opens in new tab) - a mother who is currently facing charges for the murder of her two children.
+Widespread carnage ensued, resulting in human casualty and multiple lawsuits filed in the aftermath, all of which was detailed in Netflix's documentary Trainwreck: Woodstock 99 released in August 2022.
+It was a similarly huge hit as fellow Netflix docu-series The Most Hated Man on the Internet, which told the story of revenge porn criminal Hunter Moore and Charlotte Laws, the woman who helped bring him down.
+Here, we delve into the details of Trainwreck: Woodstock 99 and reveal the fatalities and injuries that took place.

 How many people died at Woodstock '99?

 Three people died whilst attending the Woodstock 99 festival.
-The three deaths included 24-year-old David Derosia, 28-year-old Tara Weaver and another 44-year-old man.
-Weaver was hit by a car whilst leaving the concert, whilst the man in his forties suffered a cardiac arrest at the camping site.
+The three deaths included 24-year-old David DeRosia, 28-year-old Tara Weaver and another 44-year-old man.
+Derosia collapsed in a mosh pit, Weaver was hit by a car whilst leaving the concert, and the man in his forties suffered a cardiac arrest at the camping site.

-Woodstock 99's youngest victim David DeRossia collapsed whilst watching the Metallica set in a mosh pit.
-His cause of death was ruled as hyperthermia - linked to heat stroke.
-With other possible causes: an enlarged heart and obesity.
+Woodstock 99's youngest victim, David DeRosia, had been watching the Metallica set in the mosh pit when he collapsed.
+His cause of death was ruled as hyperthermia linked to heat stroke, with other possible causes of an enlarged heart and obesity.

-However, according to Syracuse (opens in new tab), Onondaga County medical examiner Jacqueline Marin - who carried out the autopsy - told police that DeRosia's weight in reality had little to do with his death.
+With that said, Syracuse reported that Onondaga County medical examiner Jacqueline Marin - who carried out the autopsy - told police that DeRosia's weight likely had little to do with his death.

 Indeed, heat proved to be a big problem at Woodstock 99, with temperatures during the July 1999 concert reaching 100°F (38°C).
 Add to this an extra 5-10 degrees concertgoers experienced who were deep in the crowd or mosh pits.